NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 **Q: What do you think it means in terms of quality of experiments?**
 **Do you see different groups of samples?
 Go to IGV and browse through the tracks.**
-**How do each of these groups look?
+**How does each group look?
 Fingerprint supports the difference CUT&RUN authors argue - That it has less background.**

 Clearly, the CUT&Run data scores better by QC compared to the CTCF ChIP presented in this paper.
 But how about comparing to the Pugacheva CTCF ChIP datasets?